 How to pitch us

-Send us your pitch to email@example.com.
+Send us your pitch to firstname.lastname@example.org.
 Please include “PITCH” along with your pitch headline in the subject line, and let us know if the pitch is time-sensitive.
+Please only submit one pitch at a time.
 Do not send full drafts.

 Your pitch should be two paragraphs and include: